 A rugged and hardy strongly oval large shrub or small tree, wide spreading and dense, excellent for form and texture in home landscapes, allow enough room for its full mature size; needs full sun

 Big Tuna Mugo Pine has dark green foliage.
-The needles remain dark green through the winter.
+The needles remain dark green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.
-The rough gray bark is not particularly outstanding.

 Big Tuna Mugo Pine is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.